ERMA, European Regional Master's Programme in Democracy and Human Rights in South East Europe

-Target group II 5 places are reserved for citizens of the European Union countries, countries of the Caucasus (Azerbaijan and Georgia) and the Russian Federation.
+Target group II 5 places are reserved for citizens Citizens of the European Union countries, Azerbaijan and the Russian Federation.

 Target group III 6 places are reserved for self-funded students from other countries.

-I Academic Excellence The university degree of the applicants must be earned during studies lasting either 4 or 5 years within the former undergraduate studies provisions, or 5 years (3+2) within I and II cycle studies provisions in accordance with the Bologna process with minimum of 240 ECTS earned.
-Candidates must hold a university degree in social sciences and humanities, from an accredited university, particularly in disciplines relevant to human rights: law, political sciences, international relations, etc.
+I Academic Background The university degree of the applicants must be earned during studies lasting either 4 or 5 years ( 3 + 2 ) with a previously earned degree of a minimum 240 ECTS.
+Candidates must hold a university degree in social sciences and humanities, from an accredited university.

-II English Language Proficency English language proficiency is a must.
-Applicants with English as a native language or applicants who had previous university education in English shall attest to their competency through transcripts or certificates issued by the respective universities only.
-Others have to provide evidence of their proficiency.
-The Master Programme recognizes the following international English Language proficiency certificates:
+II English Language Proficency Candidates have to provide evidence of their English language proficiency.
+The Master Programme recognizes the following international English Language certificates:

-British Council’s IELTS - minimum band 6.5 and no less than 6.0 in any of its subsections.
+IELTS – minimum band 6.5, no less than 6.0 in any of its subsections;

 CAE and CPE Cambridge exams